Select Page

 How do I pay for a camp?

 When you've booked onto a camp, and we have enough pending bookings to run it, you will be sent a payment request.
-This payment request will have options to pay via bank transfer and credit card.
+This payment request will have options to pay via bank transfer and credit card through Flywire or direct to our Wise account.
+Any domestic payments within New Zealand can be paid direct through bank transfer.

 What is the refund policy?